 Signs Someone Is Overdosing on Fentanyl

-If you think someone is having an overdose, call 911 immediately; fentanyl suppresses breathing, which can lead to death very quickly.
+If you think someone is having a fentanyl overdose, call 911 immediately; fentanyl suppresses breathing, which can lead to death very quickly.
 Don’t hesitate, as every minute counts, and don’t worry about getting yourself into legal trouble by calling for help.
 Most states have Good Samaritan laws that protect people who help another person in a life and death situation.

 The three primary symptoms of overdose are: